LtanHonor/Deadball_PlayerGen/README.md

 _**PlayerPool.csv**_ : This is the player pool list in which players can be "drafted" from for your team

-_**PlayerPool.xlsx**_ : This is a Microsoft Excel file that pulls in the data from the PlayerPool.csv so that the csv file can still be updated by the program.
+_**TeamBuilder.xlsx**_ : This is a Microsoft Excel file that pulls in the data from the PlayerPool.csv so that the csv file can still be updated by the program.
 It is merely here as a simple addition to help speed up the flow a bit and is not necesary if you don't want to use it.
 It also allows for a quick view of how the data can be viewed in a spreadsheet application